aspose-words/Aspose.Words-API-References/english/net/aspose.words.saving/odtsaveoptions/measureunit/_index.md

 ---
 title: OdtSaveOptions.MeasureUnit
 second_title: Aspose.Words for .NET API Reference
 description: Allows to specify units of measure to apply to document content.
-The default value is Centimeters
+The default value is Centimeters in C#
 type: docs
 weight: 30
 url: /net/aspose.words.saving/odtsaveoptions/measureunit/